Scaarus/nativedb/player/SimulatePlayerInputGait.md

 This will simulate the player's controller input.
 This simulation would move the player actor forward until the left stick is touched or the timer is reached.

+To skip tranisation when coming out a cut scene, e.g., form idle to run, the vignette leadout should sequence the player to the run node.

 ## Parameters
 * **player**: